📦 Free Shipping Policy Generator

 Why Your Store Needs a Clear Shipping Policy

-- International Customs Liability: Eliminate the risk of European or Australian customers refusing expensive international packages at customs by explicitly stating that *all import taxes are the buyer's sole responsibility*.
+• International Customs Liability: Eliminate refund risk by explicitly stating that all import taxes are the buyer's sole responsibility.

-- Reduce Customer Support Tickets: The #1 question e-commerce stores receive is "Where is my order?"
-A dedicated policy answers FAQs regarding tracking links, P.O. boxes, and carrier delays instantly.
+• Reduce Support Tickets: The #1 question e-commerce stores receive is "Where is my order?"
+A policy answers FAQs instantly.

 Frequently Asked Questions